-Although PROMs were reported in 30 articles, approximately one-third of the total, in none of the selected studies, were designated as primary outcomes and, in many articles, minimal information about the methodology applied to assess PROMs was provided.
-Furthermore, PROMs specifically related to patient morbidity (e.g., postoperative pain and discomfort) were inconsistently investigated in studies that involved the use of a soft-tissue graft substitute.
+Although PROMs were reported in 30 articles, nearly one-third of the total, in none of the selected studies were they designated as primary outcomes, and in many articles, minimal information about the methodology applied to assess PROMs was provided.
+Furthermore, PROMs specifically related to patient morbidity (e.g., post-operative pain and discomfort) were inconsistently investigated in studies that involved the use of a soft tissue graft substitute.

-It must be noted that the frequency of reporting of a specific method and outcome measure does not necessarily correlate with its significance in contemporary clinical research.
-Therefore, a highly reported clinical outcome per the findings of this systematic review (e.g., PD or PI) should not be automatically considered a core outcome and to be recommended in future research reports related to peri-implant soft-tissue augmentation.
-By the same token, some underreported outcomes, such as advanced digital imaging analyses and PROMs, should be considered as core outcomes given their methodological advantages and relevance in clinical practice, respectively.
+It must be noted that frequency of reporting of a specific method and outcome measure does not necessarily correlate with its significance in contemporary clinical research.
+Therefore, a highly reported clinical outcome per the findings of this systematic review (e.g., PD or PI) should not be automatically considered a core outcome in future research reports related to peri-implant soft tissue augmentation.
+By the same token, some under-reported outcomes, such as advanced digital imaging analyses and PROMs, should be considered as core outcomes given their methodological advantages and relevance in clinical practice, respectively.

-Considering the result of the risk of bias analyses conducted in this systematic review, no distinguishable patterns of association between specific types or quality of clinical studies and the choice of primary outcomes were observed.
+Considering the result of the RoB analyses conducted in this systematic review, no distinguishable patterns of association between specific types or quality of clinical studies and the choice of primary outcomes were observed.
 It might be speculated that properly designed studies associated with a high level of evidence (e.g., RCTs) would include a more consistent and exhaustive selection of outcomes of interest.